3D Laser Scanning Gives 1960s Office Building a New Lease on Life

 Accurate as-built data is a critical component of any planning and design process – a fact that rings especially true in the realm of adaptive reuse projects.
 For buildings that were originally constructed decades or more ago, like so many in the metro-Washington D.C. area, the little data that is available is often inaccurate.

 That’s precisely why Balfour Beatty’s Mid-Atlantic team has utilized laser scanning instead of traditional surveying on the first phase of their work at Hoffman Town Center in Alexandria.
-When the project team considered how to approach the renovation of a 348,000-square-foot, 1960s era office building in the development, laser scanning was the obvious choice to obtain an exact digital reproduction of existing conditions.
+When the project team considered how to approach the renovation of a 348,000-square-foot, 1960s-era office building in the development, laser scanning was the obvious choice to obtain an exact digital reproduction of existing conditions.

 Though the project team knew laser scanning would reap tremendous benefits before construction even began, the details they uncovered didn’t just save time and money – they were absolutely critical to the project’s success.
 First, they discovered a pervasive deviation in the floor plates.
 The plates, which should have stacked right on top of each other, were misaligned approximately ½ inch from one floor to another.
 The laser scan also revealed floor-to-floor elevation issues.
 In any 25-foot column base, the elevations varied from ¾ inch to 2 inches in floors that should have reached an exact 10 feet, 2 inches.
 This discovery allowed the team to not only identify floors for selective leveling but also make adjustments in the precast to ensure design integrity of the window openings.